theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

       --if-match E9876WXYZ12ABC
     ```

-    If successful, this operation should return some json with the new `ETag`.
+    If successful, this operation should return some json with the new `ETag` value.
 You can confirm in the [AWS console](https://us-east-1.console.aws.amazon.com/cloudfront/v4/home?region=us-east-1#/distributions) (check the _Alternate domain names_ column).

-7. **Wait** for the council to confirm they've added the record.

-    There is no particular rush at this point, but the sooner it happens, the sooner we can clean up the legacy infra and consider this domain resolved.
+    > **Warning**: As soon as you execute this step, you need to run through at least steps 8-10 immediately thereafter (or at the very least, before another production deploy can occur with the domain still in `cutover-ongoing` state).

 8. Verify traffic has been re-routed: